adamtrancurantis/aws-sqs-advanced-redrive-demo/BLOG.md

 ## Conclusion

 The Advanced Redrive tool allows us to leverage our file system and existing tooling to view, update, and delete SQS messages.
-We can also use TypeScript to perform advanced operations on our queues, solving our DLQ woes with ease!
+We can also use TypeScript to perform advanced operations on our queues' messages, solving our DLQ woes with ease!

 ## Cleanup